 All leads and information for new fieldwork sites must be provided prior to the end of the spring semester, before students leave for the summer.
 The student will be required to submit the name, location, and a phone number for the facility of interest.
-The student shall not\contact the facility directly unless granted permission by the AFWC.
+The student shall not_contact the facility directly unless granted permission by the AFWC.
 It is the Academic Fieldwork Coordinator's responsibility to make the initial contact with a potential new fieldwork site.
 The site will be approved based on ability to provide a fieldwork placement that meets standards for ethical practice and supervision, consistency with the BHCLR-SOTA mission, philosophy and curriculum design, and the ability of the facility and BHCLR-SOTA to reach mutually agreed upon objectives for the fieldwork experience.
 The student is pre-assigned to the new fieldwork site during the process.
 The process involves the correspondence between BHCLR - SOTA and the facility to complete the necessary contractual agreement that must be approved and signed by both parties involved.
 The approval process can be complicated and very time consuming, especially if legal counsel is involved.
-The student will be expected to be patient during the process, and will be informed if/when the process is complete.
+The student will be informed if/when the process is complete.